 On the other hand, security systems are much more sophisticated and go a step further than surveillance systems.
 These are methods that make use of interworking components to secure something.
 A security system ensures 24/7 security and even protects from non-crime but harmful situations.

 Examples include sensors and alarms for fire, smoke, glass break, doors, floods, etc. These security systems directly send real-time alerts to you and the relevant authorities.
 The only downside of these systems is the absence of recorded video footage.
 Their types are:

-Local Security Systems set off loud alarms or sirens to alert the people in that area.
+Set off loud alarms or sirens to alert the people in that area.
 Calling the local authorities is done by the people.
 Monitored security systems are the most common ones, where you and a monitoring agent are informed when an alarm sets off in the company.
 The agent then informs the authorities.

-Self-Monitored Security Systems are almost the same as monitored ones, but you don’t need any monitoring agent as the alerts are given directly to you 24/7.
+These are almost the same as monitored ones, but you don’t need any monitoring agent as the alerts are given directly to you 24/7.
 You are the one responsible for contacting the authorities.
 Here, you save money, but you might miss an alert when busy.

-Surveillance Vs. Security -Which one to choose?
+Surveillance vs Security -Which one to choose?

 Surveillance systems are great for identifying, record and prevent any illegal or unwanted activity.
 The recorded footage helps catch the intruder, and the live broadcast helps stop the intrusion at the spot.
 But even a constant watch doesn’t provide a foolproof system.

 Security systems are more efficient in stopping the crime before it occurs and alerting relevant authorities right away.
 The best strategy for your home, and especially business safety, is to deploy a sound security system in your property along with an additional surveillance system.